Hours: Tuesday: 10 am- 5 pm ; Wednesday- Saturday, 10 am–4 pm

 Exhibition and Programs Manager

 Camryn (Cam) was born in raised in Missouri.
-Before her move to Montana, Camryn earned her degree in Global Studies & Museum Studies at Missouri State University.
+She earned her degree in Global Studies & Museum Studies at Missouri State University.
 During her summers in undergrad, she worked seasonal hospitality jobs in the National Parks Service, including at Yosemite & Olympic National Parks.
-She maintained internships in Exhibit Development at the Discovery Center of Springfield and Curation at the Springfield History Museum on the Square, as well as developed group exhibits for Springfield Art Museum.
-Throughout college, she volunteered with the Missouri Institute of Natural Science and Wonders of Wildlife Museum & Aquarium and participated in several campus and community organizations.
-After graduation, she made her way east to spend a season as a Parks Interpreter for the Vermont State Park Service, before ultimately pursuing the dream of living and working near Glacier National Park and relocating to Montana in 2022.
-In her career, she follows her passion of expanding public access to knowledge, whether it be of science, history, culture, or art.
-Camryn believes that art is an amazing way to connect people throughout time and space, and hopes she is able to aid in making those connections through her position at Glacier Art Museum.
+She completed internships in Exhibit Development at the Discovery Center of Springfield and Curation at the Springfield History Museum on the Square, as well as developed group exhibits for Springfield Art Museum.
+After graduation, she made her way East to spend a season as a Parks Interpreter for the Vermont State Park Service, before ultimately pursuing the dream of living and working near Glacier National Park and relocating to Montana.
+In 2024, she received the Daily Interlake’s 20 Under 40 Award.
+Outside of her work, she has volunteered for Glacier National Park’s Apgar Nature Center, Flathead National Forest’s Summit Nature Center, and Flathead Library.
+Cam believes that art is an amazing way to connect people throughout time and space, and hopes she is able to aid in making those connections through her position at Glacier Art Museum.

 20Under40Photo